 Rosewater is produced by steam distillation.
 There are varying grades/qualities and plenty of fakes.
 Often rose flavour (a synthetic, from a factory) is added to water.
 Sometimes essential oils are dispersed into spring water – these can be termed ‘Essential Waters’ .

 The most expensive grades are hydrosols which are produced as the main product of distillation.

 Most commercial rosewaters are the dregs or leftovers from the extraction of rose essential oil.
-Glow Skincare uses only single estate rose hydrosol in Heart of Eternity, It’s ridicously expensive but I insist on the very best.
+Glow Skincare uses only single estate rose hydrosol in Heart of Eternity, Any specialised rosewater that’s so rare is crazy expensive, but I insist on the very best.
 If you want cheap, go elsewhere.

 Geranium bourbon essential oil

 The best Geranium bourbon (Pelargonium graveolens) grows on La Réunion Island.
 Other varieties come from Cape Town and Egypt.